wwang/pfm_multi/README.txt

--c CORE,CORE...	cores to monitor (comma separated list), must be used with -C -e "ev,ev"	group of events to measure (multiple -e switches are allowed); get the list of supported events from showevtinfo of libpfm4 cmd parameters  this is the program and its parameters you want to monitor
+-c CORE,CORE...	cores to monitor (comma separated list), must be used with -C -e "ev,ev"	group of events to measure (multiple -e switches are allowed); get the list of supported events from showevtinfo of libpfm4 -t              Allow monitored threads to enable/disable monitoring; monitored
+                threads has to call functions in pfm_trigger_lib to enjoy this function -D              Create low-priority dummy threads on cores being system-wide monitored; a dummy thread will keep a core busy if it is idle; use this function when the cores be monitored are idle but you need it to keep counting;
+		I use this function for uncore monitoring cmd parameters  this is the program and its parameters you want to monitor